nauam/Courses/docs/developer/01-plugin-development.md

 All script-plugins will also be provided with these context entries:

-- `qwcontrol.base` - base directory of the QW Control installation
+- `rundeck.base` - base directory of the Rundeck installation
-- `qwcontrol.project` - project name
+- `rundeck.project` - project name
 - `plugin.base` - base directory of the expanded 'contents' dir of the plugin
 - `plugin.file` - the plugin file itself
 - `plugin.scriptfile` - the path to the script file being executed for the plugin